Detention volume is not determined by hydrology alone.

 - Predict required detention and release timing

-- Adjust valve position to maintain optimal outflow
+- Adjust gate position to maintain optimal outflow

 - Log performance data for reporting and optimization